wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 and persisted.
 The index is also updated to reflect the new value.
 A version number is stored with each index entry, and updated to the new log entry's version number when the entry pointer is updated.
 Version numbers help the GC process to identify stale entries, as we will see below.

+As a log-structured engine, FlatStore requires regular garbage collection to remove stale entries.
+The background thread performs GC in log chunk granularity.
+For each log entry in the chunk, it searches the key in the index.
+If the key can be found, and versions do not match, then the entry is stale, which can be ignored.
+Non-existing keys also indicate stale entries.
+A new chunk is then allocated, with all valid entries in the old chunk being copied to the new chunk.
+Pointers in the index are updated to point to addresses in the new chunk.
+The old chunk is freed after the GC.
+The log chunk allocation information is also updated in the metadata area.

+On a normal shutdown, a shutdown process flushes the DRAM index and allocator metadata back to the NVM to accelerate normal startup.
+A flag is also set to indicate normal shutdown, which will be checked on startup.
+If the flag indicates a normal shutdown, then both the index and allocator metadata are loaded from the NVM.
+Otherwise, a crash mush have happened, and FlatStore invokes the crash recovery process to rebuild the in-memory data structure and fix potential inconsistencies of the allocator metadata.

 TODO: INDEX UPDATE / VERSION NUMBER / GC